 Freshpet was founded in 2006 with a single-minded mission to do right by pets, people and the planet, every step of the way from farm to fridge.
 In 2010, we welcomed a private equity investor who believed in our mission and the power of our platform, and subsequently went public in 2014.
 In addition to onboarding new directors with financial and industry expertise that we needed as a public company, we welcomed our current CEO, William B. Cyr, in 2016 to support the Board's ambition to rapidly and strategically scale the business.
 Over the course of 2018 and 2019, our Board added three female directors, who brought deep expertise in retail, digital optimization and strategy to support our 2020 long-term plan.
-In May 2023, our Board added supply-chain expert David B. Biegger as a director, and in July 2023, our Board appointed pet food expert David J. West as a director concurrent with the retirement of longtime Chair Charles A. Norris.
+In May 2023, our Board added supply-chain expert David B. Biegger as a director, in July 2023, our Board appointed pet food expert David J. West as a director concurrent with the retirement of longtime Chair Charles A. Norris, and in August 2023, our Board appointed Timothy R. McLevish and Joseph E. Scalzo as directors.
 The Board's commitment to regular refreshment and corporate governance best practices underlies our dynamic and thoughtful approach to oversight of our business and management.